soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/monitor-devices.md

 To get a list of the selected files with their full paths for exclusion, select **Get exclusion paths**.

-For more information about exclusions and detailed instructions about how to add them, read [Troubleshoot attack surface reduction rules](https://docs.microsoft.com/en-us/windows/security/threat-protection/windows-defender-exploit-guard/troubleshoot-asr).
+For more information about exclusions and detailed instructions about how to add them, read [troubleshoot attack surface reduction rules](https://docs.microsoft.com/en-us/windows/security/threat-protection/windows-defender-exploit-guard/troubleshoot-asr).